Samolus repens mat of small leaves with delicate white flowers in a saltmarsh

 • Benefits from good air circulation

-Water & Salt Requirements
+Water and Salt Requirements

 Exceptional water and salt tolerance make Shore Pimpernel ideal for challenging coastal conditions.
 It actually requires saline conditions to thrive optimally.